August 10, 2023

 Six factors that affect EV charging time

 Fleet managers are responsible for ensuring that drivers and vehicles are where they need to be, and that operations run on time.
-When fleets adopt electric vehicles, fleet managers need to account for a major scheduling complication: EVs take significantly longer to charge than gas or diesel vehicles do to fuel.
-For example, if a fleet manager needs an EV to leave right now on a route, and the EV has low battery, the route start could be delayed by an hour or more.
+When fleets adopt electric vehicles, fleet managers need to account for a major scheduling complication: EVs take significantly longer to charge than gas or diesel vehicles take to fuel.
+(For the underlying math, see our guide to estimating charging time and power for an EV.)
+If a fleet manager needs an EV to leave right now and the EV has low battery, the route start could be delayed by an hour or more.

-Flipturn provides a few tools to better manage and plan EV charging, including predicting the time at which an EV will be finished charging.
-To estimate charging time accurately, Flipturn looks at both historical data and a number of other factors that impact charging.
+Flipturn's fleet charging management provides departure-time scheduling and per-vehicle time-to-ready estimates, drawing on both historical data and the factors below.
 In this blog post, we explore the factors that influence the charging time for your EV, peeking under the hood at Flipturn’s prediction algorithm.

 1. The charger’s power limit